-- shall document why a recording was not made, was interrupted, or was terminated.
-Submitting a report and explanation will not necessarily avoid discipline if it appears that the officer violated this policy. - 5.
-Body-worn video system recordings shall be noted on the Dispatch Card that is generated for all calls for service. - 6.
-When necessary to help ensure accuracy and consistency of accounts for written reports, Patrol Officers should contact the Patrol Sergeant or the Security Chief and request to review the recording. - 7.
-Patrol Officers will not erase, alter, reuse, modify, edit, duplicate, share, distribute, or tamper with any body-worn video system recording or storage device without prior written authorization of the Patrol Sergeant or Security Chief. - 8.
-Patrol Officers will notify the Patrol Sergeant or Security Chief when the body-worn video system has captured a felony, DUI, any event requested as evidence by a peace officer, or any other significant incident. - 9.
-Patrol Officers shall operate the body-worn cameras and video systems in accordance with the manufacturer's guidelines, departmental policy and training. - 10.
-Patrol Officers shall inspect the body-worn camera and video system at the beginning of each shift to ensure that the equipment is functioning according to manufacturer's guidelines.
-The equipment is the responsibility of individual officers and will be used with reasonable care to ensure proper functioning. - 11.
-Patrol Officers shall immediately report any malfunction, damage or theft of the body-worn video system to the Patrol Sergeant or Security Chief so that a repair or replacement unit may be provided. - 12.
-To reduce the risk of damage, original recordings shall not be viewed in any equipment other than the equipment authorized by the Security Chief. - 13.
-Body-worn cameras and systems will be stored in the designated area, and will not be left inside an unattended patrol vehicle. - Each Patrol Officer is responsible for his/her District assigned body-work video system.
-There shall be no borrowing of equipment between Patrol Officers. - 15.
-Body-worn cameras shall be used only in conjunction with patrol-related duties, and they shall not be used to record communications with other Security Department personnel (except with the permission of the Patrol

-Sergeant or Security Chief) or when on break or otherwise engaged in personal activities.
+- request to review the recording. - 5.
+Patrol Officers will not erase, alter, reuse, modify, edit, duplicate, share, distribute, or tamper with any body-worn camera system, recording or storage device without prior written authorization from the Security Chief. - 6.
+Patrol Officers will notify the Patrol Sergeant or Security Chief when the body-worn camera system has captured a felony, DUI, or any event requested as evidence by a peace officer. - 7.
+Patrol Officers shall operate the body-worn cameras and video systems in accordance with the manufacturer's quidelines, departmental policy, and training. - 8.
+Patrol Officers shall inspect the body-worn camera and video system at the beginning of each shift to ensure that the equipment is functioning according to the manufacturer's guidelines.
+The equipment is the responsibility of individual officers and will be used with reasonable care to ensure proper functioning. - Patrol Officers shall immediately report any malfunction, damage or theft of the bodyworn camera system to the Patrol Sergeant or Security Chief so that a repair or replacement unit may be provided. - 10.
+To reduce the risk of damage, original recordings shall not be viewed in any equipment other than the equipment authorized by the Security Chief. - 11.
+Body-worn cameras and systems will be stored in the area designated by the Security Chief and will not be left inside an unattended patrol vehicle. - 12.
+Each Patrol Officer is responsible for his/her District assigned body-worn camera system.
+There shall be no borrowing of equipment between Patrol Officers. - 13.
+Body-worn cameras shall be used only in conjunction with patrol-related duties, and they shall not be used to record communications with other CSD personnel (except with the permission of the Patrol Sergeant or Security Chief) or when on break or otherwise engaged in personal activities.